Julian22222/PRACTICE/Next_and_NestJS/README.md

 # Meta data

+SEO team is responsible for Metadata, they will tell what data you need to insert there.
 Metadata is information about your web page that helps browsers and search engines understand what your page is about.
 This includes things like the page title, description, keywords, and more.

 You typically set metadata per page.
 In Next.js, each page (in the /pages or /app directory) can have its own metadata.
 This keeps things organized and ensures SEO is focused per page.